 Try this recipe for a minty summer refresher for a twist on water:

 Spearmint contains natural antioxidants.
 To relieve nausea, smell a snapped leaf.
 Then, snap the minty freshness into your next cocktail, mojito, water, or hot tea.

-Ingesting spearmint can help with motion sickness and ease stomach digestion.
-It can reduce cold symptoms and is a natural decongestant.
-If you rub the balm onto your forehead, it can give fast relief to ease the symptoms of a headache or allergies.
+Ingesting this herb can help with motion sickness and ease stomach digestion.
+In fact, it can reduce cold symptoms and is a natural decongestant.
+Further, rubbing the balm onto your forehead can give fast relief to relieve headache symptoms or allergies.

-If you are one of the millions of women who suffer from facial hair, drinking spearmint-leaf tea can help.
+Additionally, if you are one of the millions of women who suffer from facial hair, drinking tea can help.
 Just add a snapped sprig to your next cup of hot tea.